tnebooks/10th-science/question_v2/science/1-mark-questions/neuroglia-are-also-called.md

 ---
-choices: []
+choices:
+  - Neurons
+  - Axons
+  - Synapses
 answers:
-  - TBD
+  - Glial cells
 ---

-Neuroglia are also called---?
+Neuroglia (the supporting cells of the nervous system) are also called ----?